-Compare that against the Bible's definition of faith:
+True enough.
+But please compare that with the Bible's broader definition of faith:

 "Faith is the assured expectation of what is hoped for, the evident demonstration [or convincing evidence, ftn] of realities that are not seen."